 How can you help your child?

-In Foundation Stage the follow up sheets will be sent home to consolidate learning in class.
+In Year R the follow up sheets will be sent home to consolidate learning in class.
 It will be useful to revise the phonemes your child has learnt that week at school and also later to go over some from previous weeks to reinforce their learning.
 It is also very beneficial to point out some phonemes when reading at home with your child, particularly those recently learnt.
-Key words will be sent home as cards in Foundation Stage and linked to the stages in the reading scheme.
+Key words will be sent home as Teddy Words in Year R and linked to the stages in the reading scheme.
 Please help your child practise recognition of these as this is another important skill to master.

 Reading is obviously recognised as an essential element of all learning.
 We aim to teach the skills of reading and to foster a lifelong love of language.
 There is balance of non-fiction and fiction books and children are expected to read a range of genres.